jlan84/sql-assignment/archive/morning_lecture.md

 two rows in the same table can share a value for a column specified as primary key.
 The primary key column is most often `id`.

-Here's an example of what this customers table looks like:
+Here's an example of what this users table looks like:

 ```
  id | name  | age |     city      | state